mnastorg/MAMBA_PROJECT/README.md

 1. Open a Terminal window and go the project's folder.
 2. Activate mamba_macos environment : **conda activate mamba_macos**
 3. Open ipython : **ipython**
 4. Then you have to run the __main__ file that you're interested in.
-For instance, if you want to use fitting programm : **run main_fitting**
+For instance, if you want to use fitting program : **run main_fitting**
 5. Once you did that you only have to launch the function that interest you with the corresponding correct arguments.

 ## How to vizualise files ?

 Most of the files can be read in Paraview : https://www.paraview.org

-1. STL / VTP / VTU files are directly read once uploaded in Paraview.
+1. STL / VTP / VTU ... files are directly read once uploaded in Paraview.
 2. CSV files are readable after selecting Filters --> Alphabetical --> Table to points then select in properties "x, y, z" and colors depending on other scalars.
 3. For nii.gz files (3d Segmented images) it is possible to use free open-source software ITK-SNAP.

+# What can you do ?

+## 3D mathematical skeleton fitting

+## Aortic aneurysm wall parametrization

+##